DouglasUrner/GDP1/units/3/U3L01-abstractions/index.md

 ## U3L1: Abstractions 1 - Velocity & Collision Detection

-In this lesson we are going to start our investigation of one of the "big ideas" in computer science - **abstraction.**
+In this lesson we are going to start our investigation of one of the "big ideas" in computer science - **abstraction.** We'll be looking at how abstractions can make our code simpler and easier to read.

 ### Learning Targets: